Fire Protection FAQs

 Small amounts of water near the base plate drain should be expected, as the packing glands use water for lubrication.
 About one drop per second is normal.

 Make sure all valves in the suction side and test header are open.
-A small reduction in performance is normal with regular wear, but if it’s significantly lower, you may want to have the fire pump inspected further.
+A small reduction in performance is normal with regular wear, but if it is significantly lower, you may want to have the fire pump inspected further.
+As long as peak performance is enough to meet the maximum system demand, the fire pump is performing sufficiently.

-It’s required annually or any time the water supply control valve is closed, such as during maintenance or repairs.
+It is required annually or any time the water supply control valve is closed, such as during maintenance or repairs.

-Do you have more questions?
-Call 313-255-0053 to speak with our experts today.
+Do you have more questions about code requirements?
+Call 313-255-0053 or contact our experts online today.